Sohanpsahoo/CSI-Tech-Task-1/README.md

 3. Then open with live server

 (OR)
-Directly Click on the link provided on the description to visit the Responsive Webpage created by me.
+Directly Click on the link provided on the about section (description) to visit the Responsive Webpage created by me.

 Brief explanation of my solution for Task 1: